Inguinal hernia repair

 Precautions and Contraindications

-• Uncontrolled infectious symptoms
+• Uncontrolled infection symptoms

 • Severe cardiopulmonary failure unable to tolerate anesthesia